seL4/camkes-tool/docs/index.md

 there will be an additional thread per-component to perform initialisation and optionally act as the control thread.
 For interface threads, their domain can be specified by setting the attribute `<interface>_domain` of the instance.
-For control threads, the attribute `_control_domain` of the instance can be set.
+For control threads, the attribute `_domain` of the instance can be set.

     component Foo {
       control;